migueltorrescosta/oxnx/README.md

 1. Downloading the files in this repo and open them .

 # Accessing the jupyter notebooks
-1. Install Python3 and jupyter in your laptop: http://jupyter.org/install .
+1. Install Python3 and [jupyter](http://jupyter.org/install) in your laptop.
 2. Download this repository.
 3. Run an instance of Jupyter and open the notebooks.
 4. Play around.